oolongtengu/free-python-course/unit-3-collections/lesson-4-counting-elements/README.md

 ```

 We usually refer to "counting elements" as _"getting the **length** of a list"_.
 You can associate the `len` function with the **_length_** word.

+---

+**Let's practice how to create lists and compute the lenght of them**